Engagement and Retention

 Co-infections and Related Conditions (CRC)

-This study will examine the feasibility of switching antiretroviral therapies (ART) followed by antiviral treatment for hepatitis C for co-infected people receiving methadone as opioid substitution therapy in Regina, Saskatchewan.
-Specifically, participants will switch to E/C/F/TAF (elvitegravir/cobicistat/emtricitabine/tenofovir alafenamide) and then receive SOF/VEL (sofosbuvir/velpatasvir), followed by a switch to B/F/TAF (bictegravir-emtricitabine-tenofovir alefenamide fumerate).
+This study examined the feasibility of switching antiretroviral therapies (ART) followed by antiviral treatment for hepatitis C for co-infected people receiving methadone as opioid substitution therapy in Regina, Saskatchewan.
+Specifically, participants switched to E/C/F/TAF (elvitegravir/cobicistat/emtricitabine/tenofovir alafenamide) and then received SOF/VEL (sofosbuvir/velpatasvir), followed by a switch to B/F/TAF (bictegravir-emtricitabine-tenofovir alefenamide fumerate).

 Injection drug use is the primary risk factor for HIV in Saskatchewan, a province where incidence rates of HIV are double those of the rest of Canada.
 In 2011, over three quarters of HIV cases in Saskatchewan were due to injection drug use, compared to only one in five in the rest of the country.
 A significant number of people in this population are also living with hepatitis C virus (HCV) and many are current receiving opioid substitution therapy (OST), including methadone.